 If a court grants your request for grandparent visitation, the judge will set a visitation schedule, and it will become an order of the court.
 The schedule and frequency of visitation will depend on the circumstances.
 A judge may order visitation one weekend a month, or every other weekend, or any other schedule the court thinks is appropriate.
 The court may also provide for vacation time during the summer, depending on the circumstances.

 You and the child’s parents can also come to an agreement about your right to visit your grandchildren.
-If you do reach an agreement, you still want it to become an order of the court so that your rights are enforceable, so make sure you reduce your agreement to writing and submit it to the court for the court’s approval.
+If you agree, you still want it to become an order of the court so that your rights are enforceable.
+Make sure that you reduce your agreement to writing and submit it to the court for the court’s approval.
+This will make sure that it is enforceable.

 Getting the Process Started